Skip to main content

 Sampling

-Sampling is a method in statistics where a subset of items are used to predict the whole.
+Sampling is a statistics method.
+It uses a subset of items to predict the whole.

-In case of LLM, the sampling is done from the probability distribution of the next token.
-Takes only a subset of tokens based on temperature, Top-P, and Top-K values.
+For an LLM, sampling is done from the next token's probability distribution.
+It takes only a subset of tokens, based on temperature, Top-P, and Top-K.

 Temperature, Top-P, and Top-K

-• Top-K: Just considered the top-K tokens with the highest probability for the next token.
+• Top-K: It just keeps the top-K tokens with the highest probability.

 output-token